 Episode 56: Eloïse Gratton on Quebec's Plan to Overhaul its Privacy Law

 The state of Canadian privacy law has been ongoing source of concern with many experts concluding that the law is outdated and no longer fit for purpose.
 This is particularly true when contrasted with rules in the European Union that feature tough penalties and new privacy rights.
-It would appear that the province of Quebec has concluded that the waiting has gone on long enough as the provincial government recently introduced Bill 64, which if adopted would overhaul provincial privacy laws and provide a potential model for both the federal government and the other provinces.
+It would appear that the province of Quebec has concluded that the waiting has gone on long enough.
+The provincial government recently introduced Bill 64, which if adopted would overhaul provincial privacy laws and provide a potential model for both the federal government and the other provinces.

 Eloïse Gratton is a partner at the law firm of Borden Ladner Gervais in Montreal and recognized as one of Canada’s leading privacy law practitioners.
 She joins the podcast to break down Bill 64 and its implications for privacy enforcement, accountability and new privacy rights.

 Brought to you by Michael Geist of Law Bytes